-Awareness of ageism as it manifests in communication is key to beginning to address ageism.
+Awareness of ageism as it is manifested in communication is key to begin addressing ageism.

 - Do not let stereotypes dictate interactions with an individual.
-Focus on the individual and make adjustments in speech and behavior based on the individual. - Do not let stereotypes guide communication choices to/about older adults.
+Focus on the individual and make adjustments in speech and behavior based on the individual. - Do not let stereotypes guide communication choices to/aboutolder adults.

-As a guideline, before making a communication accommodation/modification, ask yourself is it sensitive to individual differences amongst older people?
+As a guideline, before making a communication accommodation/modification, ask yourself